peerylab/Disturbance_raster_maker/README.md

 ## Prep to run
 - Ensure that ArcGIS Pro is installed (the python code runs functions in ArcGIS without opening any project, but requires the program and license(s)
 - Create a new folder that will house all code, data, and output for this run
-  - Copy in the “CODE” folder
+  - Create a folder named “CODE” and copy in all code
   - Create a “DATA” folder and copy in:
     - MMI files
     - CBI rasters
-      - projected in NAD 1983 California (Teale) Albers (Meters); with filenames that follow "cbi_cat_yyyy.tif" where yyyy is the year
+      - projected in NAD 1983 California (Teale) Albers (Meters); with filenames that follow "cbi_cat_yyyy.tif" where yyyy is the year and the CBI is categorized by severity (0=unburned, 1=low, 2=moderate, 3=high severity)
     - fire perimeter shapefiles
       - projected in NAD 1983 California (Teale) Albers (Meters)
       - Download from FRAP https://frap.fire.ca.gov/mapping/gis-data/